 Best budget soundbars Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget soundbars you can buy in 2021.

-See, relying on your TV's built-in speakers is a bit like using the headphones that come bundled with your phone: they do a job, but once you sample an upgrade you're never going back.
+Relying on your TV's built-in speakers is a bit like using the headphones that come bundled with your phone: they do a job, but once you sample an upgrade, you're never going back.

 That's where soundbars come in.
-These add far louder and better quality sound to your TV but, unlike dedicated speaker packages, your lounge won't have to accommodate six extra boxes.
-Instead, 'bar sits demurely beneath your TV, quietly getting on with levelling-up its sound.
+These add far louder and better quality sound to your TV but, unlike dedicated speaker packages, your lounge won't have to accommodate six chunky boxes.
+Instead, a soundbar sits demurely beneath your TV, quietly getting on with levelling up its sound.

 So what should you look for when buying one?
 Bluetooth is a handy extra feature as it allows the soundbar to wirelessly play tunes stored on your phone.
 Some 'bars support other wireless technologies like Apple AirPlay 2, and a few work with smart assistants like Amazon Alexa and Google Assistant, too.